BrainCircuitsBehaviorLab/village/docs/source/system_operation/detection.md

 <img src="/_static/entrances.png" class="zoomable" alt="entrances" />

 When an animal is detected by the RFID antenna, the system evaluates the real-time pixel status of all four regions.
-For the system to safely open the gate and permit entry into the behavioral arena, **Areas 1, 2, and 4 must be completely empty, and pixel detection must be restricted exclusively to Area 3**.
+For the system to safely open the gate and permit entry into the behavioral arena, **Areas 1, 2, and 4 must be empty (below empty_limit), and Area 3 must contain only one mouse (below subject_limit)**.

 These conditions must remain stable for a minimum hold-duration of **500 ms**, and no other RFID scans must have occurred within the previous 15 seconds.
 Both timing parameters can be customized under `SETTINGS` -> `CORRIDOR SETTINGS`.